Waterlooville: Transport

 The main shopping precinct is served by First Hampshire & Dorset bus routes 7, 8, The X9 route has been discontinued and replaced by the D1 and D2 service which runs from Hambledon and Denmead and goes to Waterlooville town centre, and Stagecoach South services 37 and 39.
 The A3 Bus Corridor priority route (constructed between 2003 and 2007) serves the town.
 As of 2006, the shopping precinct is closed to all road traffic other than buses.

-The nearest train station is located in Bedhampton and is on the main train route between London and Portsmouth.
-For a time, South West Trains provided a direct bus link to Petersfield railway station via Horndean, enabling quick access to fast London-bound trains, but now the link to Petersfield is Stagecoach service 37 via Clanfield.
+The nearest railway station is located in Bedhampton and is on the main train route between London and Portsmouth.
+For a time, South Western Railway provided a direct bus link to Petersfield railway station via Horndean, enabling quick access to fast London-bound trains, but now the link to Petersfield is Stagecoach service 37 via Clanfield.
 Havant railway station is served by Stagecoach service 39, and stations in Portsmouth by First services 7 and 8.
 For westbound trains the station at Cosham, served by the local bus services, is on the line between Portsmouth and Fareham, with regular trains to Southampton and Cardiff.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Rowridge TV transmitter.

+Local radio stations are BBC Radio Solent on 96.1 FM, Heart South on 97.5 FM, Capital South on 103.2 FM, Easy Radio South Coast on 107.4 FM, Nation Radio South Coast on 106.0 FM, Radio Victory on 95.8 FM, and The Flash, a community based radio station which broadcast on DAB.

+The town is served by the local newspaper, The News.